The power of the fundraising thermometer

 Potential donors want to know that their donation will make an impact.
 One study even found that people are more likely to donate to a cause when the campaign had already raised 66% or more of its goal amount.
 Showing donors a visual representation of the money you’ve already raised will give them that extra push to contribute.

 Social proof is defined as the concept that people will conform to the actions of others under the assumption that those actions are reflective of the correct behavior.
 Studies have also found a psychological connection between giving and improving one’s social status or reputation.

-One way to use social proof psychology to your advantage is creating a list of donor names or donor comments, called donor rolls, visible on your landing page next to your fundraising thermometer.
+One way to use social proof psychology to your advantage is by creating a list of donor names or donor comments, called donor rolls, visible on your landing page next to your fundraising thermometer.
 Giving recognition to donors makes them feel good and inspires potential donors to give as well.
-Plus, recognition of donors also encourages them to give again in the future.
+Plus, the recognition of donors also encourages them to give again in the future.

 4aGoodCause was created to help nonprofits raise more money for their cause online.
 If you’re looking for assistance in this area, get in touch with us today!